josmar-crwdstffng/angular/aio/content/guide/component/component-encapsulate-style-overview.md

 ## Inspect auto-created CSS

-When you use emulated view encapsulation, the Angular framework pre-processes all the styles of the component so that each are only applied to the view of the component.
+When you use emulated view encapsulation, the Angular framework pre-processes all the styles of the component.
+Each of the styles are only applied to the part of the DOM structure associated with the component.

-In running Angular application, an element that belongs to a component that uses emulated view encapsulation has extra attributes in the rendered DOM stucture.
+In running Angular application, an element that belongs to a component that uses emulated view encapsulation has extra attributes in the rendered DOM structure.

 <code-example format="html" header="Emulated view encapsulation" language="html">